-Refer to the Notes to Consolidated Financial Statements within Part II, Item 8 of this Annual Report on Form 10-K for more details on contractual obligations.
+Refer to the notes to our consolidated financial statements within Part II, Item 8 of this Annual Report on Form 10-K for more details on contractual obligations.

-Our principal commitments consist of obligations under the Silicon Valley Bank Credit Facility (discussed below and within Note 11), operating leases for office space (Note 9), capital leases for phone equipment for our solution (Note 10), as well as non-cancellable purchase commitments (Note 9).
+Our principal commitments consist of obligations under the Silicon Valley Bank Credit Facility (discussed below and within Note 11), operating leases for office space (Note 7), finance leases for phone equipment for our solution (Note 7), as well as non-cancellable purchase commitments (Note 10).